 Managed futures may not generate crisis alpha if there is no crisis, a sustained decline in equities.
-Managed futures may not provide as strong a cushion diversification effect during normal times since the correlation between equities and managed futures is slightly positive and there is no managed futures yield.
+In addition, managed futures may not provide as strong a cushion diversification effect during normal times since the correlation between equities and managed futures is slightly positive, and there is no managed futures yield.

-Managed futures will generally have a margin to equity level of under 20%; consequently, the excess cash, non-margin funds, can be managed as a corporate bond portfolio.
+Managed futures generally have a margin-to-equity level of under 20%; consequently, the excess cash, non-margin funds, can be managed as a corporate bond portfolio.
 Similarly, managed futures can be employed as an overlay on a bond portfolio to provide both current yield and crisis alpha.
-The combination will be uncorrelated with equities but as a combination will generate better stand alone return than a cash-futures combination or a bond only allocation.
+The combination will be uncorrelated with equities but, as a combination, will generate a better stand-alone return than a cash-futures combination or a bond-only allocation.

-I am working on a longer research piece to show the numbers for why this combination works.
+I am working on a more extended research piece to show the numbers for why this combination works.